tinwhiskers2/quassellog/README.md

 Requirements:
 -------------
-This needs to be installed on the server running quasselcore Only SQLite databases are supported
+This needs to be installed on the server running quasselcore.

+Only SQLite databases are supported.

-Requires PHP (PHP 7 is the only version tested)
+Requires PHP (PHP 7 is the only version tested).

 Installation:
 -------------